NathanNOSudo/dc-virtual-classroom/README.md

 ## Acknowledgments

-  - Hat tip to anyone whose code was used
+  - Hat tip to Our instructor Mr. Azzam, and our DiR's Austin and Ian over at Digitalcrafts.
-  - Inspiration
+  - This was inspired by the current events in the world with the hopes of making it easier on everyone in these not So easy times.
-  - etc
+  -